V. S. Naipaul: 1961–1963: The Middle Passage, India, An Area of Darkness

 In early 1962, Naipaul and Pat arrived in India for a year-long visit.
 It was Naipaul's first visit to the land of his ancestors.
 The title of the resulting book, An Area of Darkness, was not so much a reference to India as to Naipaul's effort to understand India.
 Soon after arrival, Naipaul was overwhelmed by two sensations.
 First, for the first time in his life, he felt anonymous, even faceless.
 He was no longer identified, he felt, as part of a special ethnic group as he had been in Trinidad or England and this made him anxious.
 Second, he was upset by what he saw was the resigned or evasive Indian reaction to poverty and suffering.
-After a month in Bombay and Delhi, Naipaul and Pat spent five months in Kashmir, staying in a lakeside hotel, "Hotel Liward," in Srinagar.
-Here, Naipaul was exceptionally productive.
-He wrote a novella Mr Stone and the Knights Companion, set in London, and based, in part, on his experiences working for the Cement and Concrete Association, and, in part, on his relationship with Pat.
+After a month in Bombay and Delhi, Naipaul and Pat spent five months in Jammu and Kashmir, staying in the lakeside Hotel Liward in Srinagar.
+Here, Naipaul wrote a novella, Mr Stone and the Knights Companion, set in London, and based, in part, on his experiences working for the Cement and Concrete Association, and, in part, on his relationship with Pat.
 He wrote a number of short stories which were eventually published in the collection A Flag on the Island.
 His evolving relationship with the hotel manager, Mr. Butt, and especially his assistant, Mr. Aziz, became the subject of the middle section of An Area of Darkness, Naipaul bringing his novelistic skills and economy of style to bear with good effect.
 During the rest of his stay, his frustration with some aspects of India mounted even as he felt an attraction to other aspects.
 Gorakhpur, in eastern Uttar Pradesh, he wrote later, had "reduced him to the early-Indian stage of (his) hysteria".
 During his visit to his ancestral village, soon afterwards, Naipaul impatiently turned down a request for assistance and made a quick escape.
 But in a letter, he also wrote: "As you can imagine I fell in love with these beautiful people, their so beautiful women who have all the boldness and independence ... of Brahmin women ... and their enchanting fairy-tale village."

 Just before he left India, Naipaul was invited by the editor of the Illustrated Weekly of India, a prominent, established, English-language magazine, to write a monthly "Letter from London" for the magazine.
 Naipaul accepted for a fee of £30 a letter.
 He wrote a monthly letter for the next two years.
 It would be the only time he would write regularly on the contemporary culture in England, his country of domicile.
 The topics included cricket, The Beatles, the Profumo affair, advertising in the London Tube, and the Queen.